 However, in some instances a non-U.S. holder may be required to establish an exemption from U.S. federal income and withholding tax with respect to amounts attributable to accrued interest on the notes.
-See "- Withholding Tax on Payments of Principal and Interest on the Notes."
+See "- Payments of Principal and Interest on the Notes."